Revisiting 2-3 Red-Black Trees with a Pedagogically Sound yet Efficient Deletion Algorithm: The Parity-Seeking Delete Algorithm: Left-Leaning Red-Black (LLRB) trees

 \subsection{Deletion algorithm of LLRB tree}

 \citet{sedgewick2008left} proposed a recursive top-down algorithm for deletion in LLRB trees.
 To delete a node, the algorithm starts from the root node and moves left/right towards the to-be-deleted node.
-The algorithm prepares the scene to apply the actual deletion to a red node and, therefore, as it descends the tree it ensures that either the current node or its left child is red.
+The algorithm prepares the scene to apply the actual deletion to a red node and, therefore, as it descends the tree it ensures that either the current node or one of its children is red.
 If it is not the case, the algorithm enforces this property by two methods named "moveRedLeft" and "moveRedRight".
 As the deletion algorithm descends the tree, it modifies the tree extensively and causes immense changes.
-This is awful since it is possible that the query node does not exist, or it is already red and, therefore, can be simply deleted.
+This is very inefficient since it is possible that the query node does not exist, or it is already red and, therefore, can be simply deleted.
 Figure~\ref{fig:delete-llrb} shows an example of a tree in which the deletion operation is as simple as solely deleting the node with the given key, while the \algname{delete} algorithm of LLRB engages in immense modifications to the tree.
+For a complete example showing the functionality of the \algname{delete} algorithm of LLRB trees see \url{https://profsite.um.ac.ir/~k.ghiasi/publications/PS-RBT/llrb-delete-images.pdf}.

-\section{The considered framework: 2-3 RB Trees}
+\section{The considered framework: 2-3 RB trees}

-We define a 2-3 RB tree as a red-black tree in which both children of a node can not be red.
+We define a 2-3 RB tree as a red-black tree in which both children of a node cannot be red.
 Note that, like \citep{bayer1972symmetric} and in contrast to \citep{bayer1971binary, andersson1993balanced, sedgewick2008left}, 2-3 RB trees treat the left and right children symmetrically.
 While LLRB trees are in one-to-one correspondence with 2-3 trees, there might be multiple equivalent 2-3 RB trees for a given 2-3 tree.
 Figure~\ref{fig:2-3 RB-23-equiv} illustrates a 2-3 tree and two of its equivalent 2-3 RB trees.